Stephen Eustáquio

 After starting out at Nazarenos, he has spent most of his club career in Portugal with Torreense, Leixões, Chaves, Paços de Ferreira and Porto.
 He also played briefly in Mexico with Cruz Azul.

 Born in Canada, Eustáquio represented Portugal at youth level.
 However, in 2019 he committed to play for Canada and debuted for them in November of that year.
-He was part of their squad that reached the semi-finals of the 2021 CONCACAF Gold Cup, also being selected for the 2022 World Cup.
+He was part of their squad that reached the semi-finals of the 2021 CONCACAF Gold Cup, also being selected for the 2022 World Cup and the 2024 Copa América.

 Club career

 Early career

-Born in Leamington, Ontario to Portuguese parents, Eustáquio first played soccer with Leamington Minor Soccer, moving to Portugal at age 7.
+Born in Leamington, Ontario, to Portuguese parents, Eustáquio first played soccer with Leamington Minor Soccer, moving to Portugal at age 7.
 After beginning with amateurs Nazarenos, he spent two seasons in the third division with Torreense.

 Leixões

 On 7 June 2017, Eustáquio signed with Leixões for an undisclosed fee.
 On 23 July he appeared in his first match as a professional in a 2–0 home win against Académico de Viseu in the first round of the Taça da Liga where he played the full 90 minutes, and his debut in the Segunda Liga was on 6 August in a 4–1 away loss to Real Massamá.